+During the financial year ended March 31, 2018, the Company issued a treasury direction to execute the issuance of 9,500 ordinary shares units vested under the time-based target; and the Company vested an additional 10,000 ordinary shares units for the time-based target, but the shares are not issued as of March 31, 2018.
 During the financial year ended March 31, 2017, the Company issued a treasury direction to execute the issuance of 621,500 shares for the share units vested under the time-based target.
 Except for options and share units granted and share units vested, Century did not issue or grant any ordinary shares or securities exercisable into ordinary shares.